The NFL has its first coronavirus outbreak. Here’s how it plans to respond.

 “Both clubs are working closely with the NFL and the NFLPA, including our infectious-disease experts, to evaluate close contacts, perform additional testing and monitor developments,” the league and players’ union said in a statement.
 “All decisions will be made with health and safety as our primary consideration.
 We will continue to share updates as more information becomes available.”

-In a separate statement, the Titans said they closed their team headquarters “out of the abundance of caution.”
+In a separate statement, the Titans said they closed team headquarters “out of the abundance of caution.”
 The team said it was “working through the process of confirming” the positive test results, though The Washington Post’s Mark Maske reports, via two people familiar with the situation, that false-positive test results are not suspected.

+On Tuesday afternoon, Tennessee placed defensive lineman DaQuan Jones, long snapper Beau Brinkley and tight end Tommy Hudson on its covid-19 reserve list.
+That list can be used for players who test positive or for those found through contact tracing to have been exposed.

-The Titans did not identify the players and staff members who tested positive.
-However, Tennessee Coach Mike Vrabel said Monday that outside linebackers coach Shane Bowen was placed in the team’s covid-19 protocol after the testing results came in Saturday morning.
+Tennessee Coach Mike Vrabel had said Monday that outside linebackers coach Shane Bowen was placed in the team’s covid-19 protocol after test results came in Saturday morning.
 Bowen, who calls the Titans’ defensive plays, did not travel with the team to Minnesota.

 The Vikings announced that they have not seen any positive test results as of Tuesday morning, though they also suspended in-person club activities.